Pelvic Organ Prolapse Treatment in Akron, OH

 Recovery time will vary based on the type and extent of your procedure.
 However, minimally invasive surgeries typically require about a few weeks off from work and vigorous exercise.
 You should also avoid sex for several weeks after surgery.

+Dr. Costas Apostolis is Akron's leader in the diagnosis and treatment of pelvic organ prolapse.
+If you have been diagnosed with pelvic organ prolapse and are in need of treatment, contact our clinic for a consultation.
 To learn more about pelvic reconstruction surgery, call Summit Urogynecology in Akron or Youngstown Ohio or request an appointment online today.